 November 14, 2013

 After all the off-road shrills and thrills on your dirt bike, having to clean it may seem boring and laborious.
 But, it need not be!
-Practice makes perfect and once you understand how to do it properly and efficiently, regardless of how muddy and grimy your bike is, you will have the “antidote” to quickly getting all the muck off and be ready for your next bike play ride or downright serious training.
+Practice makes you do it perfectly.
+You have to understand how to do it properly and efficiently.
+Regardless of how muddy and grimy your bike is, you will have the “antidote” to quickly getting all the muck off.
+This will make you ready for your next bike play ride or downright serious training.

 Handy Tips Before You Start To Clean A Dirt Bike

-Before you start, ensure you have the needed materials and equipment handy so you do not interrupt the process by having to run to your local store midway.
+Before you start, ensure you have the materials and equipment at hand.
+This way you will not interrupt the process by having to run to your local store midway.

-You will need to protect some of the more sensitive sections for example, exhaust plug, air filter so they are not accidentally filled with the soapy water.
+You will need to protect some of the more sensitive sections.
+For example, exhaust plug and the air filter, so that you do not accidentally fill them with the soapy water.

 It is best to work from the top to the bottom and in this order – plastics, engine, tires, linkage and fork.